Michal-Atlas/DawnStorm/dawnstorm.md

 - **Cyphers**: Decoding and creating cyphers is now your skill; In addition, you know an underground slang
 - **Dagger Parry**: You can parry with a dagger even after using it for an attack
 - **Dual Wielding**:
+- **Impersonator**: You have a skill for impersonating other people, a day of mentoring allows another person to use your roll
 - **Underground Connection**: You know a guy
 - **Urban Tracking**: You have a skill for finding out the general location of any notable character